mobiusklein/mzpeak_prototyping/README.md

 **NOTE**: This is a **work in progress**, no stability is guaranteed at this point.

 The primary work shown here is written in Rust at the repository root, including a library for reading and writing mzPeak files, as well as command line tools for converting existing formats into mzPeak.
 There is a separate Python implementation in `python/` which is a complete re-implementation for _reading_ mzPeak files using [`pyarrow`](https://arrow.apache.org/docs/python/index.html), and the PyData stack.
 The Python codebase does not support writing at this time although this is subject to change in the future.
+There is also an R implementation in `R/`, which is also a complete re-implementation using the [`arrow`](https://arrow.apache.org/docs/r/) for _reading_ only at this time.

 Other languages are planned in the future in rough order of priority:

 - C++
 - C#
 - Java
-- R
 - JavaScript/WebAssembly

 ## Table of contents